gibbok/typescript-book/README.md

 type Y = J<X>;
 ```

 In this example, the type `J<Type>` uses a mapped type with a template literal to remap the keys of Type.
-It creates new properties with a prefix_ added to each key, and their corresponding values are functions returning the original property values.
+It creates new properties with a "prefix_" added to each key, and their corresponding values are functions returning the original property values.

 It is worth noting that when using a type assertion, TypeScript will not execute excess property checking.
 Therefore, it is generally preferable to use a Type Declaration when the structure of the object is known in advance.